Master of Social Work

 - For semesters 1-4, all classes are in the evenings

 - After 1st field placement, students begin Advanced Generalist courses and merge with a new MSW Advanced Generalist cohort.
-Classes then are offered evenings.
+Classes are then offered in the evenings.

 Field Placement